12 Important Law Terms You Should Know

 Have More Questions?
 Ask Phillip A. Linder Today!

-If you’ve been arrested, it’s likely you have a wide variety of questions.
-If you hear a word that isn’t on this list or have some other inquiry about your case, don’t wait – call Phillip A. Linder today and let his experience work for you.
+If you’ve been arrested, it’s likely you have several questions.
+If you hear a word that isn’t on this list or have any other inquiry about your case, don’t hesitate to call our Dallas criminal defense attorney today and let his experience work for you.
 With over 25 years in the courts of Texas, Phillip A. Linder is your best bet for a favorable verdict.
 Contact us today.